IllyaMoskvin/nixie-counter/README.md

     </tr>
 </table>

 The actual steps for the assembly were pretty typical from a laser cutting and woodworking perspective.
-In this section, I'll try to skim over the basics and focus on the interesting stuff: the "gotchas" and the design considerations.
+In this section, I'll try to skim over the basics and focus on the interesting stuff: problems, tricks, and design considerations.

 ### Acrylic Plate for PCBs